5 Tips for Creating a Revocable Living Trust

 Revocable living trusts offer a variety of unique and beneficial features.
 A New Jersey living trust attorney from The Matus Law Group can guide you through which features will be most helpful for you and your family.
 Contact us today to schedule a consultation.

-Choose a Successor Trustee Carefully Select a responsible person you trust to manage and distribute assets according to your wishes after your passing.
+Choose a Successor Trustee Carefully Name a reliable person or institution to manage and distribute your trust assets after your passing.
+Ensures your wishes are carried out smoothly and avoids potential disputes.

-Create an Incapacity Clause Include provisions for your successor trustee to manage your affairs if you become incapacitated, potentially avoiding the need for guardianship or conservatorship.
+Create an Incapacity Clause Add a clause that allows a successor trustee to act if you become incapacitated.
+Prevents the need for a court-supervised guardianship and keeps matters private.

 Getting the Help of an Experienced New Jersey Living Trust Attorney